Quantum-Software-Development/Torus-Quantum-Magnetic-Field/README.md

 Finally, plt.show() displays the plot with the torus on the screen.

 This script is a practical application of mathematical concepts in computer graphics and can be used for educational purposes or in simulations that require a visual representation of a torus.
-If you have any more questions or need further clarification, feel free to ask!
+I
+This code will generate a 3D plot of a torus with a color map that transitions between blue and pink, similar to the image you provided.
+You can adjust the elev and azim parameters in ax.view_init to change the viewpoint.
+The cmap parameter in plot_surface is set to ‘coolwarm’, which is a colormap that includes shades of blue and pink. f you have any questions or need further clarification, feel free to open a pull request and ask